LTUC/amman-dotnet-401d2/Projects/Part3.md

 This member should create a new repository and add the other team members as collaborators, so that everyone has the right to manage the repository.

-Alternatively, you may create a GitHub ìOrganizationî, add team members as members of the organization, and create the repository there.
+Alternatively, you may create a GitHub ‚ÄúOrganization‚Äù, add team members as members of the organization, and create the repository there.

 As a team, decide on a git workflow you will use.
 Once you have chosen the workflow you will use, document this workflow using the GitHub wiki feature.
 Your chosen workflow should have at least:
 - The ability to implement your work in isolated branches and to merge these after review